 Guiding You Through Growth Towards Living a Meaningful Life

 Over the past few years, my practice has grown and changed.
-My work focuses on existential issues of freedom, responsibility, and the meaning of life and death.
+My work focuses on existential issues of freedom, responsibility, the meaning of life and death.
 I help people connect with their experiences in their bodies as well as catching and helping reframe the negative stories we tell ourselves to help them work towards connecting to personal meaning and living a more mindful, connected, and integrated life.

 My practice has expanded over the past year to include couples work.
 I was trained in the Gottman Method of couples therapy Level 1 through The Gottman Institute, which focuses on helping partners work toward improving communication through understanding each other’s triggers, learning how to communicate in ways that their partner can receive, and focusing on ways they can strengthen the relationship and enhance feelings of connectedness.
 I would say my work with couples is Gottman informed, but borrows from a wide variety of modalities.

 I attended Santa Clara University and earned a BSc in Psychology.
 The bulk of my education focused on theories in psychology, it was very research based which I knew was not my path, however it sparked my desire to put these theories into practice with a dream of someday having my own clinical practice.
 I knew I had found my next step after discovering a training program in the heart of Toronto teaching an existential integrative approach to psychotherapy with a focus on clinical skills.